pleumann/pasta80/README.md

   * `$i <file>` for including Pascal source files
   * `$l <file>` for including an assembly file (aka "linking" a library)
   * `$a(+/-)`   for enabling or disabling absolute mode (default is on, disable for recursion)
-* The compiler directives for conditional processing (`ifdef`, ...) are missing.
+  * `$k(+/-)`   for enabling or disabling stack overflow checking
-* Runtime checks for IO, heap/stack collision or Ctrl-C are missing.
+  * `$u(+/-)`   for enabling or disabling Ctrl-C checking
 * `Mark`/`Release` are not currently supported.
 * Overlays are not yet supported.
 * Binary size.
 The runtime library, being partially written in Pascal itself, gets quite large when compiled.
-I hope to bring this down again by reimplementing more of it in Z80 assembly (or improve the code generator).
+I hope to bring this down again by reimplementing more of it in Z80 assembly (or improve the code generator, which, following [Niklaus Wirth's](https://de.wikipedia.org/wiki/Niklaus_Wirth) classical single-pass recursive-descent design, is not generating super-efficient Z80 code).

 ## Building and setting up the compiler